lordcodes/swiftformat-tuist/README.md

 ---

-This is a **SwiftFormat Tuist Plugin** - a plugin for Tuist to format Swift projects using [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).
+This is a **SwiftFormat Tuist** - a plugin for Tuist to format Swift projects using [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).

 &nbsp;